VEuPathDB/StaticContent/_collection_resources_tools/52_transformGroups.md

 category: [OrthoMCL]
 ---

-transform a group to proteins
+<p> After running a group or a protein search you can transform your results to groups or proteins.</P>